-NVIDIA RTX GREENSCREEN DEMONSTRATION LICENSE
+NVIDIA FRAMEVIEW APP LICENSE

-This license is a legal agreement between you and NVIDIA Corporation ("NVIDIA") and governs your use of the NVIDIA RTX Greenscreen plug-in software and materials provided hereunder (“SOFTWARE”) for use with certain applications.
+This license is a legal agreement between you and NVIDIA Corporation ("NVIDIA") and governs your use of the NVIDIA FrameView application software and materials provided hereunder (“SOFTWARE”).

 This license can be accepted only by an adult of legal age of majority in the country in which the SOFTWARE is used.
 If you are under the legal age of majority, you must ask your parent or legal guardian to consent to this license.
 By taking delivery of the SOFTWARE, you affirm that you have reached the legal age of majority, you accept the terms of this license, and you take legal and financial responsibility for the actions of your permitted users.